So you just bought a new AR-15 and took it to the range.

 Some Final Thing to Consider When Cleaning an AR-15

 Do you shoot corrosive ammo?
 Check out our handy guide for more information and proper cleaning instructions.

 Take your time.
 You want to be as thorough as possible.
-Really get inside the bolt carrier with every rag and cleaner you possible can.
+Really get inside the bolt carrier with every rag and cleaner you possibly can.

 When inserting the firing pin retaining pin, remember the big hole is where it goes in.
 If you put it in the small hole on the other side, you’re going to have a bad day.

 Anything that moves on your rifle should get at least one drop of lubricant whenever you clean.
 Just like an engine, that oil is important!
 I cannot stress this enough.